JeetuPalhub/WebDevs-Devops-Cohort3.0/README.md

 - 📝 **DevOps**: Get hands-on with Docker, Kubernetes, CI/CD pipelines, and more
 - ✅ **Assignments**: Assignments of Cohort 3.0 solutions with in-depth explanations

 Ready to dive in?
-Here’s how to get started:
+Here’s how to get started:-

 ### 🔥 **Clone the Repository and Begin Your Journey! 💫**